Refine

 (2021)

-The code-based McEliece and Niederreiter cryptosystems are promising candidates for post-quantum public-key encryption.
+Code-based cryptography is a promising candidate for post-quantum public-key encryption.
+The classic McEliece system uses binary Goppa codes, which are known for their good error correction capability.
+However, the key generation and decoding procedures of the classic McEliece system have a high computation complexity.
 Recently, q-ary concatenated codes over Gaussian integers were proposed for the McEliece cryptosystem together with the one-Mannheim error channel, where the error values are limited to Mannheim weight one.
-Due to the limited error values, the codes over Gaussian integers achieve a higher error correction capability than maximum distance separable (MDS) codes with bounded minimum distance decoding.
-This higher error correction capability improves the work factor regarding decoding attacks based on information-set decoding.
-The codes also enable a low complexity decoding algorithm for decoding beyond the guaranteed error correction capability.
-In this work, we extend this coding scheme to codes over Eisenstein integers.
-These codes have advantages for the Niederreiter system.
-Additionally, we propose an improved code construction based on generalized concatenated codes.
-These codes extent the rate region where the work factor is beneficial compared to MDS codes.
-Moreover, generalized concatenated codes are more robust against structural attacks than ordinary concatenated codes.
+For this channel, concatenated codes over Gaussian integers achieve a higher error correction capability than maximum distance separable (MDS) codes with bounded minimum distance decoding.
+This improves the work factor regarding decoding attacks based on information-set decoding.
+This work proposes an improved construction for codes over Gaussian integers.
+These generalized concatenated codes extent the rate region where the work factor is beneficial compared to MDS codes.
+They allow for shorter public keys for the same level of security as the classic Goppa codes.
+Such codes are beneficial for lightweight code-based cryptosystems.